universalbit-dev/gekko-m4-globular-cluster/docs/installation/nvm.md

 Before installing NVM, ensure that:
 - You have either `cURL` or `Wget` installed on your system.
 - You know which profile file your shell uses (e.g., `~/.bashrc`, `~/.zshrc`, `~/.bash_profile`, or `~/.profile`).

-- The tested and recommended Node.js version for this project is **21**.
+- The tested and recommended Node.js version for this project is **20**.
+> 🧪 **Note:** Feel free to test the installation using Node.js version 24 and share your feedback!

 ---